Resume Annex

 Resume Tips for Curriculum Developer

 Most Curriculum Developer resumes never reach a recruiter.
-They get filtered out by an applicant tracking system long before a human reads them — and the applicant has no idea why.
-The same person, with the same experience, sees wildly different response rates depending on how their resume is formatted, what keywords it includes, and whether the file itself is even readable by the ATS.
+They get skimmed for a few seconds by a recruiter and passed over — and the applicant has no idea why.
+The same person, with the same experience, sees wildly different response rates depending on how their resume is formatted, what keywords it includes, and whether the file itself is even readable by the hiring system.
 The good news: the rules are knowable, and once you fix the structural issues, the bar to clear is lower than most people think.

 Why most Curriculum Developer resumes get filtered out

-The five most common ATS failures we see on Curriculum Developer resumes are below.
+The five most common hiring system failures we see on Curriculum Developer resumes are below.
 Each one is fixable in under 15 minutes.
 None of them require rewriting your experience — only changing how it is presented.

 • Serif decoration fonts.
 Stick to Calibri, Arial, or Helvetica at 10-11pt.
 Decorative serifs cause OCR misreads.